Index For This Page

 Rail-served industries in Ogden -- A historical narrative of the industries that were served by the railroads in Ogden, including the railroad-related Pacific Fruit Express.
 Included here is a full history of the Ogden Union Stock Yards, the largest stock handling facility west of Denver.
 Also included are limited historical narratives of the canneries in Ogden, the grain elevators and roller mills, and the sugar beet-related activities.

-Electric railroads in Ogden -- A historical narrative of the Bamberger and Utah Idaho Central interurban railroads, and the street railroad in Ogden.
+A historical narratives of the Bamberger and Utah Idaho Central interurban railroads, and the street railroad in Ogden.

 Utah State Railroad Museum -- The history of the Utah State Railroad Museum located in Ogden's Union Station.